2750 PrecisionCut™Triplex Mower

 The grass catcher system on the 2700 and 2750 is an excellent blend of performance and ease of use without sacrifices.

-To maximize fuel economy and lower operating costs, the 2700 PrecisionCut™ and E-Cut™ Hybrid Triplex Mowers feature a KOHLER Command PRO® EFI ECH630 air-cooled gasoline engine.
-Engines featuring EFI technology operate more efficiently than carbureted engines, saving fuel while in both mow and transport mode.
-This V-twin engine offers 14.2 kW (19 hp) gross power (per SAE J1995 at 3600 rpm) for plenty of power while operating in a wide range of conditions, including verticutting.
+To maximize fuel economy and lower operating costs, the 2750 PrecisionCut™ and E-Cut™ Hybrid Triplex Mowers feature an electronically controlled 3-cylinder diesel engine.
+The engine offers 14.2 kW (19 hp) gross power (per SAE J1995 at 3000 rpm) for plenty of power while operating in a wide range of conditions, including verticutting.

-In Eco mode, sensor technology within the engine automatically adapts the engine speed to the load required, improving fuel economy by delivering the precise amount of fuel required based on the load conditions encountered.
-An electronic throttle body controls the air on the intake side, which allows for optimized power production and a fast load response.
+In Eco mode, sensor technology automatically adapts the engine speed to the load required, improving fuel economy by delivering the precise amount of fuel required based on the load conditions encountered.
+The engine is liquid cooled for long life, durability, and smooth operation.